bjt-user/java/gradle.md

 }

 application {
-    mainClassName = 'HelloWorld'
+    mainClass = 'HelloWorld'
 }
 ```

 Then you can do `gradle -q run` (where `-q` stands for quiet and doesn't show log messages)

-There are warnings, so you need to change `mainClassName` to `mainClass` and this resolves the warnings.
+At first there were warnings, because I used `mainClassName` instead of `mainClass`, but that is deprecated.

 #### dependencies
 To implement a library it looks like you can do it the following way:\